Tekno (musician): Musical career

 In June 2018, Tekno signed a distribution deal with Universal Music Group Nigeria (UMGN), a division of Universal Music Group in charge of West Africa, as well as the UK-based Island Records.
 In July 2019, Tekno was featured on Beyoncé's The Lion King: The Gift soundtrack on the song "Don't Jealous Me".

-In 6 December 2020, Tekno released the tracklist for his long-awaited debut album, Old Romance.
+On 6 December 2020, Tekno released the tracklist for his long-awaited debut album, Old Romance.
 In 2022, he featured in Kizz Daniel's 'Buga', a track that became the No. 1 shazamed tune within the same year.
 Also, within the same year, Davido revealed how Tekno had assisted in reviving his career at a very crucial moment when he needed fresh inspiration.

 Afro-pop singer Tekno has released the music video for his latest single "Puttin".

+On the back of his acclaimed 2023 album, The More The Better, award -winning Nigerian musician and producer, Tekno, has kicked off a new musical era with his latest song, dubbed, Wayo.
+This new single is the first offering of his new partnership with Mr Eazi's emPawa Africa, which will see Tekno becoming an investor and partner in the label.